 - Garden pruning, garden surplus, crab apples, etc.

-*Items for optional compost carts only.
+*Items for compost carts only.

 Unacceptable compost materials